 Description

-Cortisol is a vital hormone produced by the adrenal glands that follows a diurnal rhythm—peaking shortly after waking and dipping to its lowest point at night.
-Measuring cortisol in the morning (within 2 hours of awakening) provides a reliable snapshot of adrenal function and helps diagnose disorders of over- or under-production.
+Cortisol is a vital hormone produced by your adrenal glands that follows a natural daily rhythm.
+Levels peak shortly after waking and drop to their lowest at night.
+Measuring cortisol in the morning provides a reliable snapshot of adrenal function and can help diagnose disorders of over- or under-production.

 Clinical Uses

-- Monitoring Treatment for known adrenal or pituitary conditions
+- Monitor treatment for known adrenal or pituitary conditions

 - Specimen Type: Venous blood draw